Entourage (film): Plot

 Just nine days after the finale of the show, Vincent Chase has separated from his wife and throws a party on his yacht, with his friends E, Johnny and Turtle joining to cheer him up.
 Wishing to do something new with his career, he calls his former agent-turned-studio head Ari Gold, who offers Vince a leading role in his first studio production.
 Vince says he will only star in it if he directs.

-Eight months later, Hyde, the directorial debut by Vince, is in the middle of post-production and is over budget by $15 million.
+Eight months later, Hyde, Vince's directorial debut, is in the middle of post-production and is over budget by $15 million.
 Needing more money, Vince asks Ari if they can get an additional $10 million to complete the movie.
 Reluctant, but wanting to please him, Ari flies to Texas to meet the co-financiers of the movie, Larsen McCredle and his son Travis, to convince them to invest more money into the film.
-Hesitant, Larsen sends Travis with Ari back to Los Angeles to see a cut of the film at Vince's private screening.
+Hesitant, Larsen sends Travis with him back to Los Angeles to see a cut of the film at Vince's private screening.

-Vince has second thoughts on the rough cut and cancels the screening out of fear no one will enjoy it.
+Vince has second thoughts on the rough cut, so cancels the screening out of fear no one will enjoy it.
 He later gives Ari and Travis a copy of the movie for their viewing.
 Ari and Travis enjoy the movie but Travis requests that Ari cut the scenes with Vince's brother, Johnny "Drama" Chase, out of the movie or he will not give the film the extra money.

 With Ari giving him no answer, Travis puts the post-production on hold.
-Vince and Eric "E" Murphy visit Travis to come up with a solution, but this results in Travis saying he did not like Vince's performance either and wants the entire movie to be redone with a new lead and director.
+Vince and Eric "E" Murphy visit him to come up with a solution, but this results in him saying he did not like Vince's performance either so wants the entire movie to be redone with a new lead and director.
 In addition, studio CEO John Ellis removes Ari from the production.